tkn-tub/ns3-gym/src/wave/doc/wave.rst

 files in the Raleigh, NC USA area generated using Simulation for Urban Mobility (SUMO).
 Three environments were studied:  a) an open highway scenario, b) a residential neighborhood scenario, and c) and urban downtown scenario.
-For each environment, a contant number of 50-750 vehicles was maintained for 2000 simulation seconds (> 30 minutes).
+For each environment, a constant number of 50-750 vehicles was maintained for 2000 simulation seconds (> 30 minutes).
 The mobility trace file were played back using ``ns3::Ns2MobilityHelper``.
 All vehicular nodes transmitted a 200-byte BSM at 10 Hz and the PDR was determined for